DaemonForge/Dayz-HeroesAndBandits/HowToCreateCustomImages.md

 In the first Directory (HaBCustomImages) Create a folder Called images and copy all the PAA image files into it

 ### Step 3
-And in the root of the Folder create a file called config.cpp with the following code replace HaBCustomImages with what ever you called the folder in Step 1
+And in the root of the Folder create a file called config.cpp with the following code replace all the HaBCustomImages with what ever you called the folder in Step 1
 ```javascript
 class CfgPatches
 {